sebersta/Hide-My-Name/readme.md

 > A Cypherpunk's Manifesto
 > Eric Hughes

-In Safari, left click on the text input area.
-Select “Hide My Name” from the dropdown menu.
-This action will automatically generate a random name for you.
+To generate names, control-click the text input area in Safari, and then choose Hide My Name from the shortcut menu.

 ## Download